 It’s mental health week in the UK so I thought I’d write about the importance of taking time out of our busy schedules to just relax, switch off and pamper ourselves.
 Whether you’re a student or working, we are constantly exerting ourselves to strive to achieve our goals – we work towards deadlines, fulfil requests from colleagues and are always on the go, whether to a library to belt out an assignment or rushing into a tube to get to work on time.
 We repeatedly run on this treadmill of a routine until finally we feel really burnt out.
 We book a holiday to escape our bubble for a while, hoping to come back feeling recharged to conquer all our day-to-day tasks all over again.

-Well, unless you’re a millionaire, jetting away to relax all the time may not be an option.
+Well, unless you’re loaded, jetting away to relax all the time may not be an option.
 As I’ve grown older, I’ve learnt to rely less on events and other people to make me feel happier.
-Not because I don’t have an amazing support system but because the only constant really, is myself.
+Not because I don’t have an amazing support system (I’m eternally grateful I do) but because the only constant really, is myself.
 ‘Me time’ has become a necessity in order for me to really be there for everyone else.
 It is easy to be a people-pleaser but learning to say no and only do things that are true to yourself will take away so much anxiety and resentment from your life.
-Be there for yourself first and only the best will follow – can you tell I love Queer Eye?
+Be there for yourself first and only the best will follow.

 So onto today’s content, ‘self-care’ has become the latest bandwagon that the beauty community has jumped on as people today are switching their errand-filled Sundays for a day to recoup.
 One way I really do like to take a moment for myself (usually accompanied with a bubble bath and followed by a nail-painting session) is by putting on a face mask.
 Last month, I was lucky to get a gift card from work and splashed the cash on a few goodies, including three face masks from The Body Shop (yass 3 for 2 offer).
 I was hesitant to buy these before because they’re a little pricey for me, retailing at £17.00 but girl (or boy), I’ve tried and tested these luscious masks for you.
 Check out my thoughts on each of them below and see if any of them are something that you’d like to treat yourself to!